 - Under ‘Domain-wide delegation’, click Manage domain-wide delegation.

 - On the Manage domain-wide delegation page, click Add new.

-Once these steps are complete:
+Once these steps are complete, follow these last steps:

 - In the Client ID field, paste the Unique ID copied above.

 - In the OAuth scopes (comma-delimited) field, paste all scopes listed below: